Brad Young (footballer, born 2003): Al-Orobah

 On 2 September 2024, Young signed for newly-promoted Saudi Pro League club Al-Orobah.
 The fee of £190,000 plus potential future add-ons saw the record broken for the highest fee received by a Cymru Premier club.
 On 15 September 2024, Young made his debut for Al-Orobah as a substitute in a 3–3 draw against Al-Kholood.
 However, as of 6 January 2025 it was claimed by his former club that Al-Orobah had yet to pay the transfer fee.
 On 18 March 2025, FIFA announced that Al-Orobah were subject to a transfer ban after failing to pay the transfer fee owed, nor any of the interest that was owed due to them missing instalments.

 Baniyas

-On 17 July 2025, Young joined UAE Pro League club Baniyas.
+On 17 July 2025, Young joined UAE Pro League club Baniyas on a free transfer following Al-Orobah's relegation from the Saudi Pro League.

+Caernarfon Town

+On 1 January 2026, Young returned to Wales, signing for Caernarfon Town.
+He made his debut for the club on 13 January, in 2–2 draw against Connah's Quay Nomads.
+Young got his first goal for Caernarfon in a 2–1 defeat to former club The New Saints on 20 February, before scoring a brace in a 3–0 victory over Colwyn Bay the following week.
+On 12 April 2026, Young featured in the Welsh Cup final, as Caernarfon beat Flint Town United 3–0 to win the cup for the first time in the club's history.

+Return to The New Saints

+On 29 May 2026, The New Saints announced they had reached an agreement to bring Young back to the club.
+The transfer would become official when the Cymru Premier transfer window re-opened on 16 June 2026.

 Personal life

 Young was seriously injured in June 2020, at the age of 17, after being stabbed three times during a mugging in Elmdon Park, Solihull.
 Young was told that doctors were unsure he would survive the stabbing and later overheard doctors discussing the possibility that he would have to use a colostomy bag.
 He made a full recovery and was able to play again for the Aston Villa academy the following season.